balennouri/balen-project1/README.md

 <img src="assets/images/readme-image/socialmedia.png">

-* Down at the bottom of all the pages you have a footer with a white background color and Three social media logos: Facebook, YouTube and GitHub that are in black color.
+* Down at the bottom of all the pages you have a footer with a white background color and Three social media logos: Facebook, Github and Youtube that are in black color.
-* If you click on one of social media logos they will navigate to one of my social media accounts depending on which one you click on.
+* If you click on one of the social media logos they will navigate to one of my social media accounts depending on which one you click on.
 This will open in a new tab.

 ## About Me (Home Page)